civic03/CleryAction/README.md

  * Each map is divided into squares
    * The squares are approximately the same size as the character
+   * For the purposes of 3d modeling, each square has a side length of 1
    * Collision and pathfinding work on a per square basis
    * Click based movement
    * Need simple path finding AI
- * Clicking/right clicking will be used to talk to people, pick up items, interact with scenery etc. (raycasting)
+ * Clicking/right clicking will be used to talk to people, pick up items, interact with scenery etc.

 ### Levels